How to Serve Someone Court Papers Without an Address

 Use a Professional Process Server

-Although most states do not require you to hire a professional process server to serve a party, using one’s services can be valuable to you in the event that you do not have an address for the other party.
+Although most states do not require you to hire a professional process server when it comes to who can serve court papers; to serve a party, using one’s services can be valuable to you in the event that you do not have an address for the other party.
 Such an individual should have skills that can assist you in this situation, including the ability to consult with public sources of information and individuals to help locating the other party.

 Because service is accomplished when the other party is personally served, your professional process server can create and carry out a plan to monitor one or more locations where the other party could be located.